Hammerspoon/hammerspoon/READMESOON.md

 ## Principles

-Development of Mjolnir.app and the mjolnir-core modules follow these
+Development of Mjolnir.app and the core Mjolnir modules follow these
 principles:

 1. They must be stable.
 The app should never crash.
 You should only